Jordan–Hare Stadium: Modern era improvements

 Jordan-Hare has undergone four modest expansions in the 21st century.
 Small areas of additional seating were added in 2000 and 2001, bringing the stadium capacity to 85,612 and 86,063 respectively.
 In 2004, an additional section was added to each end of the east upper deck as well as more luxury suites and additional general seating, giving the stadium a capacity of 87,451.
 Additional premium seats were added in 2023, expanding the stadium's capacity to its current 88,043.

 In 1998, artist Michael Taylor was commissioned to paint ten large murals on the east-side exterior of the stadium.
 The paintings depicted the greatest players, teams, and moments from Auburn's football history to that date.
 Auburn updated the murals in 2006 and again in 2011 after the team's national championship in 2010.

 Jordan-Hare pictured from above in 2008.

 Before the 2007 season, a $2.9 million, 30 ft high by 74 ft wide HD Daktronics LED video display was installed in the south end zone of Jordan–Hare Stadium.
 Auburn was the first Southeastern Conference school to install an HD video display and the second in the NCAA (after Texas' Godzillatron).
-In August 2015, a new LED video board that is 57 by 190 ft, or 10830 ft2, was unveiled and is currently the largest video board in college athletics and among the largest in the world.
+In August 2015, a new LED video board that is 57 by 190 ft, or 10830 ft2, was unveiled and is currently the second largest video board in college athletics (only the video board at the University of Oregon's Autzen Stadium is larger) and among the largest in the world (it would rank at #46 if the Autzen stadium board was on the list).

 In 2015, Auburn considered a complete reconstruction of the north end-zone section, which would have included new premium club seating and lounges, as well as establishing a new home locker room to replace the existing facility in the south end zone.
 The cost of this project was estimated at $145 million.
 After surveying donors and the fan base at large, the university did not move forward with those plans, deciding instead to build a $28 million gameday support facility in the southwest corner of the stadium.
 The project includes renovation and expansion of the existing home locker room, relocation of the press box, a new player recruiting lounge, and a new premium fan club providing overviews of the end of Tiger Walk.
 In 2018, additional premium club seating and a lounge area was added to the existing 12000 sqfoot press box in the west upper deck, and the coaches' boxes and television broadcast box in the same area underwent a renovation, all at a cost of $12 million.

 The 2023 stadium upgrade not only added new premium seats but added new concession updates, a new team field entrance, and stadium WiFi improvements.

 In 2024, construction started on a new videoboard behind the north endzone.
-It will be about 2/3 the size of the existing videoboard and is expected to be completed in the summer of 2025.
+It is about 2/3 the size of the existing videoboard and was completed in the summer of 2025, and shortly thereafter was used during the 2025 Football Season.